A One-Covariate-at-a-Time Method for Nonparametric Additive Models: The Model and One-Stage Procedure

-Assumption \ref*{A:iid} imposes i.i.d. condition on the observations and standard conditional moment restriction.
+Assumption \ref*{A:iid} imposes an i.i.d. condition on the observations and a standard conditional moment restriction.
 The extension to weakly dependent observations is possible but left for future research.
+The generalization to independently non-identically distributed (i.n.i.d.) case is straightforward because the main inequalities in Lemmas A.1 and A.2 allow for i.n.i.d. observations.
+We keep using the i.i.d. assumption for notational convenience.
 In Assumption \ref*{A:p}, we assume that the number of signals is fixed; the number of pseudo-signals is allowed to increase as $n$ increases but at a slower rate than that of the total candidate variables.
 It is also possible to allow $p^{\ast}$ to diverge to infinity (see Section \ref{SEC:divergeP}).
 Assumption \ref*{A:supp} restricts the support of $X$ to be $\left[ 0,1\right] .$ This is a very common condition for nonparametric additive models; see, e.g., \cite{Li2000} and \cite{Horowitz_Mammen2014}.
 Assumption \ref*{A:epsilon} imposes some tail conditions $\varepsilon,$ which is also assumed in CKP but weaker than the commonly used sub-exponential condition in the variable selection literature and the one for the adaptive group Lasso in \cite{HuangEtal2010}.
-The primary use of this condition is to derive \textit{non-asymptotic} bound for errors.
+The primary use of this condition is to derive \textit{probability} bound for errors.

 Assumption \ref*{A:fl} imposes fairly weak smooth condition on $f_{l}\left( x\right) $, which is weaker than the commonly used condition $d\geq2$.
 Note that $d>1$ is needed for Assumption \ref*{A:mn}.
 Assumption \ref*{A:tech} is a technical assumption needed to simplify the proof.\ Specifically, the boundedness of $f_{j}^{\ast}$ implies $U_{l}$ defined in equation (\ref{EQ:fnl&Ul}) has the same tail behavior as $\varepsilon$.
 The bounded conditional second moment of $\varepsilon$\ is to ensure some nice properties of $U_{l}\phi_{j}\left( X_{l}\right) $ and this assumption is also common in the sieve literature (see, e.g., \cite{Newey1997}).\ This assumption is mild given that we assume all $X_{l}$'s have compact support and the tails of $\varepsilon$ decay exponentially fast.
 Assumption \ref*{A:mn} imposes conditions on $m_{n}.$ First, we need $B_{m}<1/3$ such that $nm_{n} ^{-3}\rightarrow\infty.$ The last condition is necessary for $\left\Vert n^{-1}\mathbb{X}_{l}^{\prime}\mathbb{X}_{l}\right\Vert \propto m_{n}^{-1}$ to hold with very high probability.
 To see why, note that Lemma \ref{LE:rank} in Appendix \ref{APP:tech_lemmas} suggests that $\left\Vert E\left[ P^{m_{n} }\left( X_{l}\right) P^{m_{n}}\left( X_{l}\right) ^{\prime}\right] \right\Vert \propto m_{n}^{-1}.$ We need $m_{n}^{-1}\gg\left( m_{n}/n\right) ^{1/2},$ or equivalently, $nm_{n}^{-3}\rightarrow\infty,$ in order to ensure that $n^{-1}\mathbb{X}_{l}^{\prime}\mathbb{X}_{l}$ is close to $E\left[ P^{m_{n}}\left( X_{l}\right) P^{m_{n}}\left( X_{l}\right) ^{\prime }\right] $ with very high probability.
 Second, we need $B_{m}>1/\left( 1+2d\right) $ to ensure that the approximation bias is asymptotically negligible in comparison with the asymptotic variance term: $m_{n}^{-d} \ll\left( m_{n}/n\right) ^{1/2}$.